Kassym-Jomart Tokayev: Russia

-Tokayev also emphasized that Kazakhstan would comply with Western sanctions imposed on Russia after its invasion of Ukraine, and that the country "will abide by the restrictions imposed on Russia and Belarus."
+Tokayev also emphasized that Kazakhstan would comply with Western sanctions imposed on Russia after it invaded Ukraine, and that the country "will abide by the restrictions imposed on Russia and Belarus."
 In September 2022, Kazakhstan closed a loophole through which Russian and Belarusian trucks were able to import goods from the European Union into the country without the necessary paperwork.

 Following Tokayev's electoral victory in November 2022, international observers expect him to maintain Kazakhstan's pivot towards the EU and China, and away from Russia.

 In September 2022, Tokayev said that Kazakhstan would help Russians fleeing the mobilization and war in Ukraine, saying that "most of them are forced to leave because of the current hopeless situation."
 However, in December 2022, Kazakhstan deported back to Russia a Russian citizen who fled mobilization.
 In January 2023, Kazakhstan announced they were tightening visa rules, a move that is expected to make it more difficult for Russians to remain in the country.

 On 9 May 2023, he attended the Victory Day parade in Moscow and met with Russian President Vladimir Putin.

+On 25 July 2026, during a meeting with Russian President Vladimir Putin in Omsk, Tokayev called for the Russo-Ukrainian war to be frozen and for negotiations to resume on the basis of what he described as the “Istanbul Formula 2.0”.
+He said that, under security guarantees from major powers, including Russia, the two sides could move towards a lasting peace.
+Tokayev described the war as an interstate conflict and said that its nature was “not fully understood by many, including ourselves”.
+He also expressed concern over the continued loss of life, saying that “young people are dying” and that the fighting should be brought to an end.
+Tokayev ruled out Kazakhstan acting as a mediator, while reaffirming the country's strategic partnership and allied relations with Russia.